Quick Start for PDF Hosting (2 min read)

-The link takes the users to a landing page for your PDF, ready to checkout, with some print specifications you can pre-set.
+The link takes the users to a landing page for your PDF, ready to checkout (or download for free- optional, if enabled), with some print specifications you can pre-set.

 3.)
 Read the terms for PDF Hosting.
 Click Upload.
-Select your PDF fro your device.
+Select your PDF from your device.

 6.)
-We review each PDF.
-Once approved, you will get an email notification that contains the link to distribute.
+We review each PDF manually.
+Once approved, you will receive an email notification that contains the link to distribute to your users.
 The link can also be found in your account under "Hosting".

 7.)
 Distribute the link to the PDF to your users.
 They just click the link, and are on a landing page to checkout for a print.
 Simple!